article-index

 ins and out of cat ear care header

-In this article, we’ll explain how to keep your cat’s ears healthy through visual checks and what to do if something is wrong.
+In this article, we’ll explain how to keep your cat’s ears healthy through visual checks and what to do if something is wrong, including some of the most common ear problems in cats.

 Healthy Cat Ears

 The easiest way to check your cat’s ears is to give them a visual check.
-You can do this by peeking inside your cat’s ears while they sleep and looking for any signs of infection or wax buildup.
+You can do this by peeking into your cat’s ears while they sleep or are relaxed, looking for any signs of infection or wax buildup.

 There are two common types of ear infections in cats: